Tour Duration: 4 Days / 3 Nights

 - Pick-up from your hotel in Dhaka at 06.15 H. Transfer to the airport and fly to Jessore at 7.45 H. Arrive Jessore at 8.25 H.

-- Drive towards Bagerhat (3 hrs) in an air-conditioned car and visit the Mosque City of Bagerhat, a 15th century Muslim city once called Khalifatabad, which is the present-day Bagerhat and is an UNESCO protected world heritage site.
+- Drive towards Bagerhat (3 hrs) in an air-conditioned car and visit the Mosque City of Bagerhat, a 15th-century Muslim city once called Khalifatabad, which is the present-day Bagerhat and is a UNESCO protected world heritage site.

 - Overnight at Khulna (Hotel City Inn)